Who do I call to apply for a grant for undergraduate or graduate research training?

 How do I know if NIDA is interested in my research area?

 You may know that NIDA supports a broad array of research on drug abuse and addiction, but you may not be sure whether we support research training on questions of interest to you.
 You may also wonder how your research area fits into the funding priorities of NIDA and who at NIDA has a research training portfolio in your research area.
 You can learn more about NIDA's mission by reading the Strategic Plan.
-You can view NIDA's organizational structure and look at the mission statements of specific divisions and branches of NIDA at the Organization page.
+You can view NIDA's organizational structure and look at the mission statements of specific divisions and branches of NIDA at www.drugabuse.gov/about-nida/organization.
 And you can learn about important research priorities set by the Director of NIDA.
-If you think there may be a possible fit or you are still unsure, please contact us.
+If you think there may be a possible fit or you are still unsure, please give contact us.

 How do I know if I am eligible for a NIDA grant?